Skip to main content

 Participating life insurance

-- A stable low-risk asset for your portfolio
+• It's a stable low-risk asset for your portfolio.

 Universal life insurance

-- Manage your risk and choose investment accounts
+• You can manage your risk and choose investment accounts.

 Term life insurance conversion with reset feature

-Canada Life’s term conversion with reset feature allows an eligible amount of term life insurance coverage to be converted to a term rider on a new permanent life insurance policy.
+Canada Life’s term conversion with reset feature allows an eligible amount of term life insurance coverage to be converted to a term insurance benefit on a new permanent life insurance policy.

 Here are 2 examples of how this works.